PanosEconomou/notes/Quantum_Fields/2D_CFT_Axioms.md

 ## Virasorization of our Hilbert Space

-Ok?
-Why even bother defining such a strange object.
-The reason is because it will give us the symmetries of our theory.
+We derived this object because it will give us the symmetries of our theory.
 Let’s do some groundwork

 Consider the following operators in the quantum Hilbert space